jllene/test-for-platform-engineer/README.md

 &emsp;&emsp;├── prod/
 &emsp;&emsp;├── infra/

-app.py, python based Application
+app.py, python based Application<br>
-Dockerfile, to build the docker image
+Dockerfile, to build the docker image<br>
-Jenkinsfile, a Jenkins pipeline to deploy the infra from docker build, push to artifactory and trigger terraform to deploy the infra to AWS. terraform,
+Jenkinsfile, a Jenkins pipeline to deploy the infra from docker build, push to artifactory and trigger terraform to deploy the infra to AWS.<br>
+terraform/, <br>
-	AWS infrastructures defined in infra/ folder
+&emsp;AWS infrastructures defined in infra/ folder<br>
-	dev/, test/, perf/, stage/ and prod/ are terraform code which will deploy infras to aws for different environment.
+&emsp;dev/, test/, perf/, stage/ and prod/ are terraform code which will deploy infras to aws for different environment.